 3.3.5.
 As part of the Reservation's continuing planning process, data will be collected and numerical water quality objectives will be developed for those constituents where sufficient information is presently not available for the establishment of such objectives.

-As part of the Hoopa Valley Indian Tribes’ continuing planning process, specific use designations of the water bodies within and flowing through the HVIR are listed in section 2.1 of chapter 2.
+As part of the Hoopa Valley Indian Tribes’ continuing planning process, specific use designations of the water bodies within and flowing through the Reservation are listed in section 2.1 of chapter 2.
 Specific use criteria for the designated uses are listed in section 3.5.1 of this chapter.
 The specific use designation and the specific use criteria contained within the Water Quality Control Plan has been implemented by the Hoopa Valley Tribe since 1997.
 The monitoring of the waterways listed below will be implemented during the next 10 years.
 The first waterway to be monitored will be the Trinity River.
-Any and all named tributaries that originate within the exterior boundaries of the HVIR or flow through the HVIR into the primary waterway, which is the Trinity River, are ranked for monitoring purposes as follows:
+Any and all named tributaries that originate within the exterior boundaries of the Reservation or flow through the Reservation into the primary waterway, which is the Trinity River, are ranked for monitoring purposes as follows: